ananya2712/Database-Management-Systems-Lab/Readme.md

 6. Week6 : Aggregation Functions in SQL
 7. Week7 : Relational/Set Operations in SQL
 8. Week8 : Joins and Sub-Queries in SQL
-9. Week9-10 : Triggers and Basic Funcational Programming in SQL
+9. Week9-10 : Triggers and Basic Functional Programming in SQL